Circuits computing just right

 The following people have contributed to FloPoCo in some sort or some other: Greg Davey, Mariusz Grad, Daniele Mastrandrea, Pedro Echeverría Aramendi.

-FloPoCo uses Sollya, developed by Christoph Lauter, Sylvain Chevillard and Mioara Joldes.
-It also relies on GMP and MPFR.
+FloPoCo uses Sollya, ScaLP, WCPGlib, and relies heavily on GMP and MPFR.

 FloPoCo is essentially developed using Free Software.
 Special thanks to the NVC project for providing us a perfectly useable VHDL simulator.